Skip to content

 Grammar can change too, as we phase out old grammatical features or bring in new ones.

 We’re also more strict about the order of words in a sentence.
 In Old English, we could move things around a bit, which allowed for some interesting poetic freedom.
 The object of a sentence could appear before the subject if it made the sentence flow better, for example.
-Now, sentences always have to have the subject, then the verb, then the object.
-It helps us track who’s doing what without all those endings.

 But these distinctions can only really be made retroactively, by looking back at how the language changed and finding the spot where it becomes unrecognizable by modern standards.